The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: Abstract

 \section{Abstract}

 We study the planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part $\CEE$.
 The latter is obtained by cutting $\CE$ with a finite index subgroup of $F$ isomorphic to $F$, namely the rectangular subgroup $K_{(2,2)}$.
-We show that while the natural action of $\CE$ on the dyadic rationals is transitive, its even part $\CEE$ admits a description in terms of stabilisers of suitable subsets of dyadic rationals.
-As a consequence both $\CEE$ and $\CE$ are closed in the sense of Golan and Sapir.
+We show that the even part $\CEE$ of the planar $3$-colorable subgroup admits a description in terms of stabilisers of suitable subsets of dyadic rationals.
+As a consequence $\CEE$ is closed in the sense of Golan and Sapir.
 We then study three quasi-regular representations associated with $\CEE$: two are shown to be irreducible and one to be reducible.